Info and documentation about the ongoing work of the GECES Working group on social economy clusters and other forms of collaboration

 The working group developed on the basis of their activities the concept Clusters of social and ecological innovation.

-Clusters of Social and Ecological Innovation (CSEI) group social economy enterprises, civil society organisations, local authorities and education and research institutions that cooperate in a particular location to improve local economic, ecological and societal prosperity in a jointly managed structure or project.
-Their fields of activity are very diverse, and in most cases cross-sectoral as they don’t pursue sectoral competitiveness as such.
+Clusters of Social and Ecological Innovation (CSEI) group social economy enterprises, mainstream enterprises, civil society organisations, local authorities and education and research institutions that cooperate in a particular location to improve local economic, ecological and societal prosperity.
+The cluster offers a jointly managed legal entity or structure carrying supporting projects and services for the members.
+Fields of activity are very diverse, and in most cases cross-sectoral.

-Most known activities of CSEI focus on ecology, circularity, employment and job inclusion, local food and sustainable agriculture, incubation and social entrepreneurial support, education activities etc. The role of social economy enterprises is key in such clusters as they are usually initiators and wish to complement their individual economic activities with joint social and ecological projects by setting up joint services, pooling of resources and a joint innovation capacity.
-Such a joint innovation capacity is mostly driven by social innovation, potentially translated into digital, technological, process, product and service innovations.
-Some cluster experiment specifically on more environmental or green innovations, mostly in term if circularity but also biodiversity and clean energy.
+Most known activities of CSEI focus on ecology, circularity, employment and job inclusion, local food and sustainable agriculture, incubation and social entrepreneurial support, education activities etc. The role of social economy enterprises is key in such clusters as they are usually initiators and wish to complement their individual economic activities with joint projects: mainly setting up joint services, pooling of resources and building a joint innovation capacity.
+The latter is usually driven by social innovation, potentially resulting in digital, technological, process, product and service innovations.
+Some cluster experiment specifically on more environmental or green innovations, mostly targeting circularity, biodiversity and clean energy provision.

-Often, CSEI grow out of grass-rooted experimental projects and become instrumental to regenerate economic activity, create new enterprises and jobs and to revitalize socially and economically stricken areas in general.
+Often, CSEI grow out of grass-rooted experimental projects and become instrumental to regenerate economic activity, create new enterprises and jobs and revitalize socially and economically stricken areas.
 Other CSEI are initiated by local authorities, have similar objectives and are supposed to be driven by a strong public-private partnership.
-For both, many CSEI should not be strictly seen as social economy populated structures, as they migth include many ‘traditional enterprises’ that subscribe themselves into the cluster’s ambition.
+For both, many CSEI should not be strictly seen as social economy populated structures, as they might include many ‘mainstream enterprises’ that subscribe themselves into the cluster’s ambition.

 The model of a CSEI can be seen as a European concept inspired by the French ‘Pôles territoriaux de coopération économique (PTCE) and a set of similar clusters collected during an explorative mapping by a dedicated GECES working group.
 The findings of this working group are published in a report expected for the summer of 2021.
 This report explored how CSEI arise, their purpose, structures, member services and financial means.
 This working group has also facilitated the access of CSEI to the new European Cluster Collaboration Platform, which will allow CSEI to enjoy access to cluster support measures and the wider EU cluster network.